Accessibility in Higher Ed: A Q&A With Cengage Sr. Accessibility Manager, Justin Tumelaire

 The sheer number of stakeholders, processes and teams that are involved with developing any given product can certainly be a challenge.
 There is no one-size-fits-all technique for making different products accessible.
 A lot of coordination must happen between different technology teams, content teams and vendors.
 At times, that can make it challenging to achieve scale, but not impossible.

-COVID-19 highlighted the importance of accessibility more than ever because students who may have had face-to-face supports no longer had them, or they had to figure out how to navigate virtually to the support they needed.
-In a perfect world, everything that everyone creates would be accessible, but when we face an unexpected challenge like COVID, it really highlights why accessibility is so important and helps us, and any company that creates digital solutions, prioritize and strive to develop solutions that everyone can use.
+COVID-19 highlighted the importance of accessibility more than ever because students who may have had face-to-face support no longer had it, or they had to figure out how to navigate virtually for the support they needed.
+In a perfect world, everything would be created accessible, but when we face an unexpected challenge like COVID, it really highlights why accessibility is so important.
+Any company that creates digital solutions must prioritize and strive to develop solutions that everyone can use.

 Accessibility work is more than just a task—it needs to be a mission.
 There are criteria that guide the development of accessible products, but people must be the driving force to make it happen.
 It’s only possible when we’re conscientious and deliberate in our efforts.
 Accessibility must not be an addition to workflows, but an integrated part of them.